anahita-kumar/maternal-health-u5mr/README.md

 1. Clone or download this repository.
 2. Open R (or RStudio) and set the working directory to the root of the project.
-3. Run final_u5mr.R
+3. Run run_project.R
+4. There is no need to run a separate user_profile.R file as the dependencies are included in run_project.R
-4. The final output will be saved as:
+5. The final output will be saved as:

   final_report.html